Michael Bay: 2007–2016

+2017–present

 On May 23, 2017, Bay was honored with his own hand-and-footprint ceremony at The TCL Chinese Theatre.
 His English mastiff, Rebel, put her paw in the cement with him.

 Bay's fifth Transformers film as director, Transformers: The Last Knight, was released on June 21, 2017.
 It grossed $68.5 million in its five-day North American opening weekend, the franchise's lowest opening, and $605 million worldwide.
 In a 2016 Rolling Stone interview, Bay said it would be his final Transformers film as director.

 In 2018, it was announced that Bay would direct the Netflix action thriller film 6 Underground, starring Ryan Reynolds, Mélanie Laurent, Manuel Garcia-Rulfo, Adria Arjona, Corey Hawkins, Ben Hardy and Dave Franco.
 It was released on December 13, 2019.
-In August 2019, Bay signed to direct the action film Black Five for Sony Pictures.
-However, the film, which was set to begin production in 2020, was put on hold because of the COVID-19 pandemic, and Bay subsequently moved on to direct Ambulance.
+Bay was set to begin production on the action film Black Five in 2020, but the project was put on hold because of the COVID-19 pandemic, and Bay subsequently moved on to direct Ambulance.

 Bay produced the pandemic-themed thriller Songbird starting Demi Moore, Craig Robinson, Paul Walter Hauser and Peter Stormare.
-He is set to direct the dystopian thriller Little America, which was scheduled to film in California sometime in 2020.

 In 2021, it was reported that Bay requested financial compensation from film studio Paramount Pictures for indirectly limiting his income as a result of Paramount cutting the theatrical-only run of A Quiet Place Part II from 90 to 45 days due to the effects of the COVID-19 pandemic.
 Bay, and other producers as well as actors for the film, as is typically the case, receive payment in part based on box-office performance, and a reduction in the theatrical run's exclusivity affected the pay they received.

 Bay's next film was 2022's Ambulance, starring Jake Gyllenhaal, Yahya Abdul-Mateen II, and Eiza González.
 It follows two bank robbers who hijack an ambulance and take two hostages.
-Shot during the COVID-19 pandemic in Los Angeles, it was released in the US on April 8, 2022 by Universal Pictures.
+Shot during the COVID-19 pandemic in Los Angeles, it was released in the US on April 8, 2022, by Universal Pictures.

-In February 2023, Bay was hired to direct and executive produce an untitled action drama series for A&E Studios and Amazon Studios.
+On September 2, 2024, Bay's first documentary series, Born Evil: The Serial Killer and the Savior, premiered on Investigation Discovery.
+Bay directed and executive produced the five-episode series about serial killer Hadden Clark.

+On July 24, 2024, it was reported that Bay was developing a franchise based on Alexey Gerasimov's Skibidi Toilet web series.